express delivery

 Diarrhoea, indigestion, stomach ache etc., are a few side effects seen in a few individuals during the treatment.
 These symptoms are usually mild and short-lived.
 However, if you experience these symptoms persistently, then inform the doctor.

-You should take Enzoflam tablets in the dose and duration recommended by your doctor.
-It is advised not to take more than the prescribed dose.
+You should take Enzoflam tablets at the dose and for the duration recommended by your doctor.
+It is advised not to take more than the prescribed dose or more than three tablets in a day.

 Enzoflam tablet can be taken with or without food.
-However, you should always take this medicine exactly as recommended by your doctor.
+Taking it with or after food is preferable to minimize gastric upset.
+However, you should always take this medicine exactly as your doctor recommended.

 It is advisable to avoid the consumption of alcohol during the treatment with Enzoflam tablet as it may worsen your liver problems and other side effects.